Renting an office: What an office really costs in 2026

 Many problems follow recurring patterns.

-Areas that become too small faster than planned.
-Contracts that promise flexibility but do not deliver on them.
+Spaces that get too small faster than planned.
+Contracts that promise flexibility but don't deliver.

-Experience means identifying these patterns before they create costs.
+Experience means spotting these patterns before they turn into costs.

-Areas that become too small faster than planned.
-Contracts that promise flexibility but do not deliver on them.
+Spaces that get too small faster than planned.
+Contracts that promise flexibility but don't deliver.

-Experience means identifying these patterns before they create costs.
+Experience means spotting these patterns before they turn into costs.

 .webp)